eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > One word in all cases for the computer connection term. *(Not on-line.)*

-**Pre-, post-**

->Do not hyphenate words that take these prefixes unless the last letter of a prefix is the same as the first letter in the second word.

->>•	preregistration

->>•	pre-enrollment
+**Pre-**

+>Generally do not hyphenate.
+Do not hyphenate double -e combinations with pre- and re- _(preeclection, preempt)_ otherwise, follow Webster's New World College Dictionare.
+Hyphenate if not listed there.

+**Post-**

+>Follow Webster's New World College Dictionare.
+Hyphenate if not listed there.

 **Police officer**

-> The preferred term is police officer instead of policeman or policewoman.
+> The preferred term is police officer, not policeman or policewoman.

 **Regions**

+> In general, lowercase north, south northeast, etc. when they indicate compass direction, capitalize these words when they designate regions.

-> Geographical terms commonly accepted as proper nouns are capitalized.  *Western Kentucky, Central Kentucky, the South and the North, the Far East*
+>>• *Western Kentucky, Central Kentucky, the South and the North, the Far East*
+>>• *She has a southern accent.*

 **Seasons**

-> The names of seasons are not capitalized unless they are part of a name:  *The new firefighter recruit class will start in the fall.
+> The names of seasons are not capitalized unless they are part of the formal name:  *The new firefighter recruit class will start in the fall.
 The Summer Golf Classic was held in July at Kearney Hill Golf Links.*

 **State**

-> Lowercase in all state of constructions:  *the state of Tennessee, the states of Alabama and Georgia.
-Apply the same principles to phrases such as: the city of Lexington, the town of Hopkinsville.*
+> Lowercase in all state of constructions:  *the state of Tennessee, the states of Alabama and Georgia.* Apply the same principles to phrases such as: _the city of Lexington, the town of Hopkinsville._

 **state/federal**